mattephi/theormech.hw/HW3/README.md

 ### Second part (for $t \ge t_r$)

 In the second part point $M$ reaches $A$ and therefore it has no relative components in velocity and acceleration.
-As a result there is no relative velocity, coreolis and relative acceleration.
+As a result there is no relative velocity, coriolis and relative acceleration.
 Moreover, transport velocity and acceleration is absolutely the same as $O_s$.

 ## Visual Simulation <a id='1.si'></a>